cstohlmann/oea-graph-api/readme.md

 # OEA Module: Microsoft Graph API
 ## Updates:
 ### Landing page synopsis
 Microsoft Graph is an all-inclusive tool which provides a gateway to data and intelligence in Microsoft 365, Microsoft Teams, and more.
 Data is freely available for students, teachers, and staff and includes productivity data (Outlook, Calendar, Excel, etc), people and workspace intellegence, device and app management, and usage reports (Teams, Onedrive, Skype, etc).

 This OEA module will leverage the Azure Synapse environment to aid education systems in bringing this data to their own Azure data lake for analysis.
-The Microsoft Graph API Module is expected to be functional and live on the OEA Github by mid October, 2021.

-This Graph API Module Sample from OEA includes a pipeline for extracting digital activity from Microsoft 365 and Microsoft Teams, providing a more detailed representation of student activities.
+This includes a pipeline for extracting digital activity from Microsoft 365 and Microsoft Teams, providing a more detailed representation of student activities.
 This can be used by school administrators, and teachers to show:

  - Which people within the system are utilizing Microsoft 365 applications online or via desktop (i.e. Word, Outlook, PowerPoing, Excel, Teams), over a reporting period of 180 days.
  - Which people within the system are interacting on Microsoft Teams, (i.e. message counts, meetings attended, etc), to give a detailed breakdown of student engagement within Teams.